Advertiser Disclosure

 Toast offers an in-house restaurant credit card processing system at the following payment processing rates, which are dependent on your subscription plan:

-Translation: If you can pay for your POS hardware upfront, you should choose the Standard plan or higher to get lower payment processing fees.
+Translation: If you can pay for your POS hardware upfront, you should choose the Core plan or higher to get lower payment processing fees.

 Contract Requirements/Warnings